Browse documentation

 For contributors adding or modifying built-in objects, and for script authors looking up available APIs.

-• Core vs runtime registrationTGocciaEngine always registers core language built-ins (Math, Object, Array, String, Number, RegExp, JSON, Symbol, Set, Map, Promise, Temporal, Intl, ArrayBuffer, SharedArrayBuffer, Atomics, TypedArrays, Proxy, Reflect, Iterator, DisposableStack, etc.); Goccia.Runtime provides optional runtime globals (Console, JSON5, JSONL, TOML, YAML, CSV, TSV, Performance, TextEncoder/TextDecoder, URL, fetch, Headers, Response, SemVer)
+• Core vs runtime registrationTGocciaEngine always registers core language built-ins (Math, Object, Array, String, Number, RegExp, JSON, Symbol, Set, Map, Promise, Temporal, Intl, ArrayBuffer, SharedArrayBuffer, Atomics, TypedArrays, Proxy, Reflect, Iterator, DisposableStack, etc.); Goccia.Runtime provides optional runtime globals (Console, Performance, TextEncoder/TextDecoder, URL, fetch, Headers, Response, AbortController/AbortSignal, EventTarget/Event) and import-only goccia: runtime modules

-• Runtime opt-ins — Testing, benchmarking, FFI, and data-format APIs extend the runtime surface through concrete runtime extension classes
+• Runtime opt-ins — Testing, benchmarking, FFI, data-format APIs, and SemVer extend the runtime surface through concrete runtime extension classes

 • Sandbox modulesGocciaSandboxRunner installs import-only "fs" and "goccia" modules for sandbox filesystem and shell/nested-execution access; they are not globals